InformaticsMatters/dls-fragalysis-stack-openshift/README.md

     $ ./undeploy.sh

 >   Note: the `project` and `service account` created by `deploy`
     is not removed by `undeploy`.
-This is deliberate to simplify testing.
+This is deliberate because the Jenkins CI/CD platform is currently installed (separately) into the same project.

 ---